Jay Novello: Television

 Novello's first role as a guest star on television was on CBS's The George Burns and Gracie Allen Show in 1951.
 Besides several appearances on CBS's I Love Lucy and The Lucy Show, he appeared on NBC's Northwest Passage series and on the Western anthology series Frontier in the episode "The Texicans".
 About this time, he guest-starred in Crusader, a Cold War drama on CBS.
 He was cast in a 1955 episode as Andre in "Sock Plays Cupid" of the NBC sitcom, The People's Choice.
 In 1956 he played a murdered antiques dealer in the Screen Directors' Playhouse episode of Robert Louis Stevenson's Markheim.

 In 1957, he guest-starred on the NBC detective series The Adventures of McGraw, originally titled Meet McGraw.
 In 1958, he was cast in five episodes as Juan Greco on ABC's Zorro, and in this same year played Gio Bartolo in the episode "Sidewalk Fisherman" in the ABC series Naked City.
+In 1959 he appeared on Wagon Train S3 E14 "The Lita Foladaire Story" as the artist Carlotti.

 In 1960, he guest starred on the TV Western series Bat Masterson, playing a Scottish Sea Captain Angus MacLeod in S2E37's "Barbary Castle".

 He also guest-starred in episodes of two ABC sitcoms, The Donna Reed Show as Nick Melinas in "The Love Letter" (1960) and on The Real McCoys, in which he plays the fiancé of Gladys Purvis, the widowed mother of Kate McCoy.

 Between 1957 and 1960, Novello appeared as a skittish coroner in an episode of the ABC/Warner Brothers western series Maverick, also in Season 1, Episode 3 "According to Hoyle" as Henry Tree a private detective, also two episodes of the ABC/Warner Brothers western series.